Code-Institute-Submissions/Cy-2-30-QuizGamePP3-/README.md

  </details>

 [Table of Content](#table-of-content):arrow_up:

-### Features Not Included
-* The game does not rank all the players score when displaying the score.
-* Menu chartflow has changed.
-    * The menu buttons are located above the terminal.
-    * Each menu button (__Info, Score Board, Contact Us__) has dropdown window to display the information.
-The windows each has respective exit button leading back to main page.
-    * The __Contact Us__ form does not have a window on exit but a feedback message regarding the form submission.
-    * The form does not submit into google sheets.
-There was not enough time to resolve errors causing the form not to submit and on the next release the feature would be included.

 ### Technologies

 #### Code Languages

 * HTML - structure.
 * CSS - styling.
 * Javascript - form submission and menu buttons.